-White House deputy press secretary resigns amid fallout from contentious phone call with reporter
+Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

-Initially Friday, White House press secretary Jen Psaki announced that Ducklo would be suspended for a week without pay, but by Saturday, both senior White House advisers and Ducklo said they had reassessed the incident, leading to his Saturday night resignation.
+White House press secretary Jen Psaki had announced Friday that Ducklo would be suspended for a week without pay, but by Saturday, both senior White House advisers and Ducklo said they had reassessed the incident, leading to his resignation that night.

-“We are committed to striving every day to meet the standard set by the president in treating others with dignity and respect, with civility and with a value for others through our words and our actions,” Psaki said in a statement, explaining why the White House accepted Ducklo’s resignation.
+“We are committed to striving every day to meet the standard set by the President in treating others with dignity and respect, with civility and with a value for others through our words and our actions,” Psaki said in a statement, explaining why the White House accepted Ducklo’s resignation.

 Ducklo, too, released a statement on Twitter, saying he was “devastated to have embarrassed and disappointed my White House colleagues and President Biden.”